 Bank holiday entitlement for part-time workers – calculator

-Standard annual leave calculations for full time, 9am-5pm employees, is fairly simple and common.
+Standard annual leave calculations for full-time, 9 am-5 pm employees, are fairly simple and common.
 Part-time workers are a little more complicated.

 This entitlement does not have to include bank holidays.